-Finally, some nascent demand exists in the ship building industry.
-Bangladesh is expected to capture 2% of the ship building market within the next 4 years.
+Finally, some nascent demand exists in the shipbuilding industry.
+Bangladesh is expected to capture 2% of the ship-building market within the next 4 years.
 This will provide demand for furniture in the newly constructed ships.

 The industry is very competitive.
-Due to the sheer number of SMEs, price of furniture is highly competitive at the middle and lower segments of the market.
+Due to the sheer number of SMEs, the price of furniture is highly competitive in the middle and lower segments of the market.
 The larger firms have captured a small segment mostly catering to MAC consumers who don’t mind paying a premium for quality and brand.

 Source: EU Technical Report (2013)

-- Bargaining Power of Suppliers – Due to the recent reforestation efforts the supply of raw materials from the domestic market has decreased.
+- Bargaining Power of Suppliers: Due to the recent reforestation efforts the supply of raw materials from the domestic market has decreased.
 This leaves furniture manufacturers with fewer choices when it comes to choosing a suitable supply source.
 However, the choices abroad are still abundant.
-Countries like Myanmar, India and African countries are reliable import sources.
+Countries like Myanmar, India, and African countries are reliable import sources.

-- Overall Rivalry – We can see now that the rivalry among the existing enterprises is fierce, due to the sheer number of enterprises that exist in the market and the threat that exists from the possible entrance of big foreign brands.
+- Overall Rivalry: We can see now that the rivalry among the existing enterprises is fierce, due to the sheer number of enterprises that exist in the market and the threat that exists from the possible entrance of big foreign brands.

 As stated previously, there are more than 70,000 enterprises that produce furniture in Bangladesh however the market is dominated by a few large companies; some of them are as follows.

 - Otobi: Starting off in 1975, Otobi is one of the pioneers of Bangladesh’s furniture industry.
 They have the largest distribution network with over 18 retail and 288 exclusive dealer outlets.
 In total, it has over 450 selling hubs across the country.